Rome off the beaten path: an oxymoron, perhaps?

 Baths of Caracalla

-The sheer scale of these ruins is hard to describe, and while it does take a bit of effort to reach them (they’re about a 10-15 minute walk beyond Circus Maximus), they’re a delightful–and generally uncrowded–peek into Ancient Rome.
+The sheer scale of these ruins is hard to describe, and while it does take a bit of effort to reach them (they’re about a 10-15 minute walk beyond Circus Maximus), the Baths of Carcalla are a delightful–and generally uncrowded–peek into Ancient Rome.

 Santo Stefano Rotondo